baden03/print-o-matic/readme.txt

 1. Print-O-Matic Options screen for Ultimate Flexibility

 == Changelog ==

+= 2.1.8 =
+* security update.
+Now the plugin is escaping all shortcode attributes before output.

 = 2.1.7 =
 * re-added method of passing default and print-trigger specific data to js script using wp_add_inline_script